ameligy/ameligy.github.io/mpp-reflections.md

 title: "MPP Reflections"
 permalink: /mpp-reflections/
 ---
-A chronological list of posts, including reflections from my MPP, policy notes, and other writing.
+A reverse chronological list of reflection posts from my MPP.

 ---